dadaismee/vs_blog/src/blog/phd-draft/index.md

 Several alternative philosophical theories of convention have emerged that attempt to address some of the limitations of Lewis's account .
 Some theories emphasize the role of rules rather than just behavioral regularities, arguing that conventions often involve an understanding and acceptance of underlying rules that guide behavior .
 Theories focusing on collective intentions and "plural subjects" suggest that conventions are maintained through shared intentions and a sense of acting together as a group, potentially offering a way to address the initial agreement problem and the normative aspects of conventions .
 Evolutionary game theory provides a framework for understanding how conventions can emerge and become stable over time through repeated interactions and evolutionary pressures .
 Other approaches directly incorporate the role of normative expectations and sanctions in the definition and maintenance of social norms and conventions .
 The concept of tacit agreement, as emphasized by Locke, offers an alternative to explicit agreement in explaining the origins of some conventions .
 The constraint view of conventionality argues that while conventions might seem arbitrary, they are often constrained by non-conventional concerns such as welfare, which can help explain the applicability of conventions to diverse situations .
 The following table summarizes some of these alternative perspectives:

 Overall, Lewis's account of conventions raised several key topics within the study of conventions: salience, common knowledge, arbitrariness and normativity, which we will discuss in the next section.
+### Extensions of Lewis's Theory
+As Lewis's theory laid the groundwork for the formal study of conventions and signaling, it has been used to build upon by many scholars.
+There are many refinements, but we will consider only most important for the topic of emergence of social institutions from animal conventions.

+***

+Peter Vanderschraaf has significantly refined and extended Lewis's theory of convention by defining it as a correlated equilibrium that satisfies a public intentions criterion 32.
+This approach aims to provide a more general and formally rigorous account of convention, addressing some of the limitations of Lewis's original formulation 32.

+---

+The concept of correlated equilibrium, introduced by Robert Aumann, is a generalization of Nash equilibrium 23.
+In a correlated equilibrium, players coordinate their strategies based on a shared observation of a random signal or some other common information 23.
+For example, in the classic game of "Battle of the Sexes," where one player prefers going to the opera and the other prefers going to a boxing match, a correlated strategy could be to go to the opera if a coin flip lands heads and to the boxing match if it lands tails.
+If both players observe the same outcome of the coin flip, they can coordinate their actions to achieve a preferred outcome over the undesirable outcomes of going to different events 23.
+Vanderschraaf argues that many real-world conventions can be better understood as correlated equilibria rather than just Nash equilibria 32.

+In addition to the concept of correlated equilibrium, Vanderschraaf introduces the public intentions criterion, which states that every agent wants their intended action to be common knowledge 32.
+This criterion formalizes the idea that for a convention to be established and maintained, individuals must not only coordinate their actions but also have a shared understanding of each other's intentions to conform to the convention 32.

+Vanderschraaf also focuses on the emergence of conventions, suggesting that the selection of a particular correlated equilibrium as a convention requires a theory of equilibrium selection that goes beyond Lewis's work 32.
+He proposes modeling agents as a dynamical system of inductive deliberators who adjust their beliefs about each other recursively, eventually converging to a correlated equilibrium 33.

+Vanderschraaf's refinements offer a more sophisticated game-theoretic framework for understanding conventions.
+By incorporating correlated equilibrium and the public intentions criterion, his theory can potentially capture a wider range of conventional behaviors, including those where coordination relies on shared information beyond just individual expectations of others' actions.

+Brian Skyrms
+Brian Skyrms has approached the study of convention through the lens of evolutionary game theory, focusing on how conventions emerge and are sustained over time through processes of learning and adaptation 2.
+Unlike Lewis's primarily rationalistic account, Skyrms emphasizes the dynamic aspects of convention, exploring how repeated interactions and evolutionary pressures can lead to the establishment of stable behavioral patterns 12.

+Skyrms utilizes models of learning and evolution, such as replicator dynamics, to understand how certain strategies or behaviors become more prevalent in a population over time 36.
+These models show how strategies that yield higher payoffs or fitness tend to spread, while less successful strategies decline 39.
+In the context of convention, Skyrms demonstrates how cooperative strategies in coordination games can evolve and become stable within a population through repeated interactions, even without the need for strong common knowledge in the Lewisian sense 12.

+Skyrms has also made significant contributions to the understanding of signaling games and the evolution of communication 17.
+Signaling games model situations where one agent (the sender) has private information and sends a signal to another agent (the receiver), who then takes an action based on the signal 17.
+Skyrms's work explores how meaningful communication, which is a form of convention, can emerge spontaneously through evolutionary processes in these games 31.

+Furthermore, Skyrms has investigated the concept of correlated conventions, where agents use an asymmetry to coordinate their behavior 38.
+He explores how such conventions can evolve and the role of arbitrary asymmetries in their formation 40.

+Skyrms's work offers a valuable evolutionary perspective on convention, highlighting how stable and coordinated behavior can arise through dynamic processes of learning and adaptation, providing an alternative and complementary approach to Lewis's more static and rationality-focused theory.

+Herbert Gintis
+Herbert Gintis offers a perspective on convention that integrates game theory with social norms and moral commitments 26.
+Gintis argues that human behavior cannot be fully explained by rational self-interest alone and that internalized social norms play a crucial role in shaping our preferences and actions, particularly in strategic interactions 37.

+Gintis critiques the assumption of common knowledge of rationality in standard game theory, arguing that it is often unrealistic and fails to account for the observed patterns of human behavior 37.
+He suggests that social norms act as correlation devices that help agents coordinate on particular equilibria in games, often leading to outcomes that are more cooperative or socially desirable than those predicted by purely self-interested rationality 53.

+For Gintis, social norms are often internalized, meaning individuals feel a moral obligation to follow them, even when doing so might not maximize their immediate material self-interest 37.
+This internalization of norms can explain why people cooperate in situations like the Prisoner's Dilemma, where rational self-interest would dictate defection 10.

+Gintis's broader aim is to unify the behavioral sciences by integrating insights from game theory, sociology, and psychology to develop a more comprehensive model of human decision-making 37.
+He argues that understanding social norms and their influence on individual preferences is essential for explaining the emergence and maintenance of conventions and social order 37.

+Gintis's work extends the analysis of convention by emphasizing the critical role of social norms and moral commitments in shaping human behavior and facilitating coordination, offering a richer and more behaviorally grounded perspective than purely rationalistic accounts.

+This table highlights a progression in the theory of convention.
+Lewis's work laid the groundwork by focusing on rational coordination under conditions of common knowledge.
+Vanderschraaf built upon this by introducing the more general game-theoretic concept of correlated equilibrium and emphasizing public intentions.
+Skyrms shifted the focus to the evolutionary dynamics of convention, exploring how stable patterns of behavior can emerge through repeated interactions and adaptation.
+Finally, Gintis integrated the role of social norms and moral commitments, arguing that these factors are essential for a complete understanding of human behavior and coordination in the context of conventions.

+Conclusion
+The study of social conventions has evolved significantly since David Lewis's foundational work.
+Lewis provided a rigorous analysis of convention rooted in game theory, emphasizing the role of coordination problems, common knowledge, and rationality.
+His theory offered a powerful framework for understanding how shared patterns of behavior can emerge and persist in the absence of explicit agreements, and it had a profound influence on the philosophy of language.

+Ongoing debates in the field include the precise role and necessity of common knowledge, the mechanisms by which social norms are internalized and influence behavior, and the best way to integrate rational choice and evolutionary perspectives in the study of convention.
+Future research could further explore the cognitive and psychological foundations of convention, the influence of culture and institutions in shaping conventional behavior, and the application of these theories to address contemporary social issues.

+In conclusion, the study of convention remains a vital area of inquiry in social philosophy, offering critical insights into the foundations of social order, cooperation, and communication.
+The progression from Lewis's seminal work to the nuanced perspectives of later scholars like Vanderschraaf, Skyrms, and Gintis demonstrates the ongoing effort to develop a comprehensive and accurate understanding of this fundamental aspect of social life.

 ## Salience, epistemic and "natural"